2018 ABR Elizabeth Jolley Short Story Prize

 33. The three shortlisted stories will be published in the August 2018 issue (print and online).

 34. ABR will edit the commended stories and show the authors changes for their approval.The three commended stories will appear in print and/or online later in 2018.

 35. Authorship of the shortlisted and commended stories will be fully acknowledged in the ABR print and online issues and in all related material.

 36. Copyright in the shortlisted and commended stories resides with the authors.
 The shortlisted and commended entrants grant the Australian Book Review an exclusive licence to publish their winning stories in the relevant ABR issue (print and online edition) for three months from the date of first publication in the issue, and thereafter a non-exclusive licence indefinitely to publish in the relevant online issue.

 37. If syndication or anthologisation of the winning stories is mooted, ABR will consult the winning authors for approval.
 The authors will receive 50% of any syndication fees and 100% of any anthology fees.

 The Judging Process

-I hereby declare that the story entered in the Jolley Prize is my own work, has not been previously published or awarded, is not currently on offer to another publication or prize, and will not be so offered for the duration of this competition.
+I hereby declare that the story entered in the Jolley Prize is my own work, has not been previously published or awarded, is not currently on offer to another publication or prize, and will not be so offered until after the announcement of the Jolley Prize in August 2018.
 I have read all the terms and conditions and agree to abide by them.